smythp/intro-command-line/sections/creating_a_cheat_sheet.md

 This is my cheat sheet
 ```

-As you can see, the `cat` command prints the contents of a file to the screen.
+As you can see, the `cat` command prints the contents of a file to the screen. `cat` stands for "concatenate," because it can concatenate strings of characters or files together.

 ### A note on file naming